Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | Stalemate | You find the item priced as expected.  |
 | Failure   | The merchant haggles the price up 25%. |

-> **Example:** A character looks to buy some Heavy Armor (Legendary) in a large marketplace and the GM rules that the item is being sold there.
+> **Example:** A character looks to buy some Plate Armor (Very Rare) in a large marketplace and the GM rules that the item is being sold there.
-> The character rolls an Influence check to haggle the price and gets a failure, increasing the price from 32D6 to 40D6.
+> The character rolls an Influence check to haggle the price and gets a failure, increasing the price from 16D6 to 20D6.
-> The GM rolls 40D6, finalizing the price at 140 CU.
+> The GM rolls 20D6, finalizing the price at 70 CU.
+> The character can either purchase the Plate Armor for 70 CU or try again on another day.

-When selling an item of Rare rarity or higher, the same rules apply but in reverse (the character attempts to haggle the price up).
+> When selling an item of Rare rarity or higher, the same rules apply but in reverse (the character attempts to haggle the price up).